The Road to Hell

 But if Israel attracts too much condemnation from U.N. security Council members and other world leaders, it could find it’s status and raison d’etre seriously challenged…as may be prayed for by Hamas.
 The watching world leaders do not have to side with Hamas when condemning Israel, but they will seek to protect Palestinian civilians, for whom there is has been decades of sympathy worldwide.

 The, as yet, unrealised but possible turn of events of this toxic and inflammable political mixture, is the effect of the emergence of a charismatic Islamic leader.
 These figures pop up at important crossroads in history and this likelihood is no doubt, somewhere in the CIA playlist.
 Alexander the Great, Napoleon, Hitler…These figure heads gather their military power and come down on their enemies in a whirlwind of destruction.
-The Muslims are expecting the Iman Mahdi, real or impersonated, and this could be a real factor in forthcoming events.
+The Muslims are expecting the Iman Mahdi, real or impersonated, and this could be a potent factor in forthcoming events.

-A Muslim army with a new leader would leave organisations like Hamas and Hezbollah on the sidelines of a global conflagration, such as has not seen for decades.
+A Muslim army with a new leader would leave organisations like Hamas and Hezbollah on the sidelines of a global conflagration, such as has not been seen for decades.
 Remember that those who conducted the second World War and knew the importance of avoiding a third at all cost, have now passed on.
-With that loss, so has much the resolve and memory of politicians to avoid another world war at all costs.
+With that loss, so has much of the resolve of politicians to avoid another world war at all costs.
 That is dangerous.

 Another unspoken factor is that the Middle East has a completely different culture to the West and ‘democracy’.
 Failed foreign interventions, as happened in living memory in Afghanistan and Iraq, show that fighting in a foreign land against religious or political fighters using guerrilla tactics and dictators, distanced from your own country with stretch military supply lines, does not work.
 Vietnam was the same.